aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M07-Unit 6 Create an Azure private endpoint using Azure PowerShell.md

 1. Enter the username **TestUser** and password **Pa55w.rd!!** that you entered during the virtual machine creation.

-     >**Note:** If the popup blocker prevents the new window, select the allow popup blocker and click on Done and Connect again.
+1. If the popup blocker prevents the new window, select the allow popup blocker and click on Done and Connect again.

      ![](../media/bastionaz7001.png)

 1. Within **myVM** open Windows PowerShell on the server after you connect.

 1. Enter nslookup &lt;your- webapp-name&gt;.azurewebsites.net.
 Replace &lt;your-webapp-name&gt; with the name of the web app you created in the previous steps.
-You'll receive a message similar to what is displayed below:
+You'll receive a message similar to what is displayed
+   below:

       ```
        Server: UnKnown